Leviathan1998/Elephant-Robotic-Control/README.md

 - The actual SDK methods for moving the robot (`move_forward`, `move_backward`, `move_left`, `move_right`) should be defined in the `ElephantSDK` class.
 Adjust the method names and parameters according to the actual SDK documentation if necessary.

 This setup allows you to control the robot in real-time using the keyboard, making it interactive and suitable for quick testing and adjustments.

+**mapping.py**

+1. **Robot Initialization**:
+   - Added `robot_ip` to the constructor to initialize the connection to the robot.
+   - `self.robot.connect()`: Connect to the robot using the IP address.

+2. **Update Map**:
+   - Updated to use `cv2.circle` for marking the robot position and obstacles for better visualization.

+3. **Detect Obstacles**:
+   - Fixed the tuple extraction from contours for obstacle detection.

+4. **Move Robot**:
+   - Updated to include `self.robot.move_to(new_position[0], new_position[1])`, assuming `move_to` is the correct method from the SDK for moving the robot to specified coordinates.
+   - Adjusted `move_robot` to ensure proper movement commands to the robot.

+5. **Camera Handling**:
+   - Added `cap.release()` to release the camera resource when the loop ends.

+### Assumptions

+- The `ElephantSDK` class from the SDK has methods such as `connect` and `move_to` for robot control.
+- The `move_to` method correctly interprets the coordinates provided for robot movement.

+Ensure to replace the method names and functionalities with the correct ones as per the actual Elephant Robotics SDK documentation.
+If there are specific commands or functions for movement and connection, adjust the code accordingly.